JuliaMath/DoubleFloats.jl/docs/src/characteristics.md

 When used with reasonably sized values, expect successive DoubleFloat ops to add no more than 10⋅𝘂² to the cumulative relative error (𝘂 is the relative rounding unit, usually `𝘂 = eps(x)/2`).

-It is possible for relative error to accrue steadily.
-Using reasonably sized values, after 100_000 DoubleFloat ops, the relative error could be 100_000 * 10⋅𝘂².
-To mitigate this, our algorithm choices were informed by extensive numerical exploration.
+Relative error can accrue steadily.
+After 100_000 DoubleFloat ops With reasonably sized values, the `relerr` could approach 100_000 * 10⋅𝘂².
+To mitigate this disutility, our algorithm choices were informed by both current academic papers and extensive numeric work.